sarahlwelton/sarahlwelton.github.io/README.md

 3. Set the `StylesPath` to the location of the `ValeStyles` folder in this repository.
     For example, `C:\Users\<yourusername>\GitHub\cb-vale-style-guide\ValeStyles`

-### Configure your dicpath/ignore for `Couchbase.Spelling`
+### Configure your dicpath for `Couchbase.Spelling`

-Unfortunately, the Spelling rule for the spellcheck searches for the path to the required dictionary and ignore files relative to the directory where you're trying to lint.
+Unfortunately, the Spelling rule for the spellcheck searches for the path to the required dictionary relative to the directory where you're trying to lint.
 Not great.

-Set the location of the dictionary file and the ignore file:
+Set the location of the dictionary file:

-1. Replace the `$REPO` in the `dicpath` and `ignore` attributes to the location of the `ValeStyles` folder in your local copy of this repository.
+1. Replace the `$REPO` in the `dicpath` attribute to the location of the `ValeStyles` folder in your local copy of this repository.

 ## Lint a file